Data Show Federal Policy Triggered Mortgage Meltdown

 The goal is, everybody who wants to own a home has got a shot at doing so.
 The problem is we have what we call a homeownership gap in America.
 Three-quarters of Anglos own homes, and yet less than 50 percent of African-Americans and Hispanics own homes...So I've set this goal for the country.
 We want 5.5 million more minority homeowners by 2010.

 And so it did.
 As the blitz of high-risk lending by banks, thrifts and mortgage companies of varying repute tailed off, the profitability of Fannie Mae and Freddie Mac, despite intense lobbying of and generous political contributions to Capitol Hill lawmakers, was now in jeopardy.
 Each company already recently had become embroiled in accounting fraud scandals.
 "Affordable" mortgages - more accurately, mortgages for people who can't afford them - became a balance-sheet disaster for major investors as well as banks.
 With mortgage and capital markets interwoven, mounting defaults and foreclosures during the course of 2007 and 2008 were putting the economy in harm's way.
-The inevitable collapse took place in September 2008.
-Bush Treasury Secretary Henry Paulson hurriedly placed the companies under conservatorship.
-Congress already in July had passed emergency legislation which, among other things, granted the Treasury Department an 18-month window of authority to raise indefinitely the Fannie Mae and Freddie Mac credit lines.
+The inevitable collapse occurred in September 2008.
+Spurred by Treasury Secretary Henry Paulson, FHFA hurriedly placed the companies under federal conservatorship.
+Congress, as part of the July emergency legislation that created FHFA, granted the Treasury Department an 18-month window of authority to raise indefinitely the Fannie Mae and Freddie Mac credit lines.
 Soon enough, the department raised the limits to $100 billion and then to $200 billion.
 In December 2009, Obama Treasury Secretary Timothy Geithner lifted them altogether.
 It was the logical culmination of years of social control over homeownership.
 As AEI's Wallison puts it:

 The fact is neither political party, and no Administration, is blameless; the honest answer is that government policy over many years caused this problem.
 The regulators, in both the Clinton and Bush Administrations, were the enforcers of the reduced lending standards that were essential to the growth in homeownership, and ultimately, the housing bubble.

 All this has cleared the decks for a rolling bailout.
 As of mid May, Fannie Mae and Freddie Mac had received a combined $145 billion in taxpayer-funded aid to cover their losses.
 And rest assured, more assistance will be needed.
 A few weeks ago Fannie Mae, the larger of the two companies, announced an $11.5 billion loss for First Quarter 2010 and asked for an extra $8.4 billion in assistance.
 Freddie Mac announced an $8 billion loss for the quarter and requested another $10.6 billion.
-The Congressional Budget Office projects the final cost of the Fannie Mae/Freddie Mac bailout (through the year 2020) at nearly $380 billion.
+The Congressional Budget Office projects the 10-year cost of the combined Fannie Mae/Freddie Mac bailout at nearly $390 billion.
 Too big to fail, indeed.

 Yet this is small change compared to the value of mortgages held by the Federal Reserve System, pressed into service as the investor of the last resort.
 In a first-time-ever move, the Fed from January 2009 through March 2010 purchased $1.25 trillion in mortgage-backed securities in the hopes of eventually unloading them to well-capitalized investors.
 True, the purchases have kept interest rates down and maintained high rates of homeownership and property values.
 But they have done so at the risk of creating another overheated housing market and an even worse recession.